 Mulligatawny Soup

-A soup with a sketchy and largely unconfirmed history, mulligatawny is pure comfort food, full of flavor, both exotic and familiar at the same time.
-Literally “pepper water,” mulligatawny is sometimes credited to Indian cuisine, but more likely was created by the Brits, who love curries more than meat pies, bless their little stringy-meat lovin’ hearts.
+A soup with a nebulous and largely unconfirmed history, mulligatawny is pure comfort food, full of flavor, both exotic and familiar at the same time.
+Literally “pepper water,” mulligatawny is sometimes credited to Indian cuisine, but its modern iteration can be traced to the Brits, whose love of curries is legendary at this point.

-Chicken — Fresh chicken is coated in a tantalizing blend of spices, and then seared to lock in flavor.
+Chicken — Fresh chicken thighs are coated in a tantalizing blend of spices and then seared to lock in flavor.

-Spices — Curry and garam masala season the soup as it simmers.
+Spices — Curry powder, garam masala, cumin, coriander, and a little cayenne season the chicken and the soup as it simmers.

-Rice — Rice adds body, thickening the soup with its starchy goodness.
+White rice — Rice adds body, thickening the soup with its starchy goodness.
+I prefer long-grain rice, but you can substitute jasmine or basmati.

-Apple — The sneaky star of this soup is a tart apple, grated right over the soup catch all of the juices.
+Grated apple — The surprise ingredient of this soup is a tart apple, grated right over the pot to catch all of the juices.
 The tartness perfectly balances the soup’s warm spices and creamy coconut milk-enhanced broth.
+Don’t skip the apple!

 How to Make Mulligatawny Soup